lezlei/web3-arbitrum-14-day-bootcamp/README.md

-# Web3 Arbitrum 14-Day Bootcamp: Time-Locked Safe & Smart Will
+# Web3 Arbitrum 14-Day Bootcamp: Time-Locked Safe, Smart Will, and Account Abstraction with ERC-4337

 ![Build Status](https://github.com/lezlei/web3-arbitrum-14-day-bootcamp/actions/workflows/test.yml/badge.svg)

-A repository documenting a 14-day personal challenge to learn Web3 development from scratch and deploy two dApps on the Arbitrum testnet.
+A repository documenting a 14-day personal challenge to learn Web3 development from scratch and deploy 3 dApps on the Arbitrum testnet.

 ## The Challenge